 - When you are finished with these settings, click Continue.

 One step 2 of the process, you must add a corresponding Course type Interval for the Timing Point.

 Course type Intervals are important because they are used to define results segments within the Course, determine pace information, enable Map Tracking for Points on the Course, and determine some aspects of how Online Results are shown, so each new point MUST have a Course type interval associated with it.
 Course type Intervals always begin at the Start Point and end at some other Point on the Course.

 - Enter and Interval Name - this is the name that athletes will see in their results for their time at this point, so make sure the name is clear.

-- Select a Pace Unit, then enter Default, Fast, and Slow Pace values.
+- Select a Pace Unit, then enter Fast and Slow Pace values.
 The Pace Unit will be used to determine how pace is calculated and shown in results.
 Pace information entered here will also be used to populate the Unrealistic Pace report which flags athletes whose pace is over the Fast Pace or under the Slow Pace.

 - Click Complete & Save when you're done.

 Once created, the new Timing Point will appear on the Course Timeline, and its corresponding Interval will also appear in the Intervals section.
 A Timing Point may be edited at any time by clicking on the corresponding “target” below the Timing Point name or by clicking on the arrow next to the Timing Point button and selecting the Point there.

 Under each Timing Point is a small bar with a red indicator.
 This shows whether the Timing Point is set to accept First Read (red dot on the left) or Last Read (red dot on the right) and can be useful for quickly assessing whether points are configured correctly.